 I graduated from Falmouth University in Journalism.
 It was during my time there that I taught myself InDesign and Photoshop and became the Editor and Designer of their student magazine, Flex.
 Since graduating in September, I’ve interned for some magazines and freelanced for others.
-Even though I don’t have a traditional design background, I’d say that I’m a pretty creative individual who can quickly grasp new things.
+Even though I don’t have a traditional design background, I’m a pretty creative individual who can quickly grasp new things.

 Opportunity.
-It’s a company that offers the opportunity for individuals to grow their existing skillset and work within’ a dedicated team.
+It’s a company that offers the opportunity for individuals to grow their existing skillset and work within a dedicated team.
 Despite having no formal design qualifications, I feel the role suits me well and I can learn as much as I can offer.

-My main duties are assisting the events team with a range of creative duties.
-The production of PowerPoint Presentations and their final delivery on site is a key role, as well as assisting the wider design team with branding and anything necessary.
+My main duties are assisting the Events team with a range of creative duties.
+The production of PowerPoint presentations and their final delivery on-site is a key role, as well as assisting the wider design team with branding and anything necessary.

 STOP!
 Collaborate and listen.
 Collaboration creates the opportunity for everyone to gel and share ideas, which is a huge part of growing a concept or a project.

 Before starting a new job, you spend a lot of time wondering.
 What will I be doing?
 Will it be hard?
 Am I ready?
-These are questions that constantly rattled my brain and with a journalism degree I was definitely questioning whether my design skills were good enough to start with.
+These are questions that constantly rattled my brain and with a Journalism degree I was definitely questioning whether my design skills were good enough to start with.